Cross selling

 As most marketers know, shoppers sometimes draw out buying decisions over long periods.
 They might think about whether or not they require the product, wait for a sale, or spend time hunting for the best price.
 Cross-selling can break the psychological barrier preventing them from making the purchase.
 With the right cross-selling strategy, you can give customers the boost they need to move through the buying journey, increasing their confidence to shop for all the things they need in one go.

-How to Cross-Sell?
+How to cross-sell?

 The first step of cross-selling is to identify products and services that will look great as complimentary offers.
 Like many other aspects of ecommerce, the timing and position of these items should be tested occasionally for maximum turnout.
 However, the most common technique is to apply cross-selling options on product pages, checkout pages, and follow-up email campaigns.
 Some cross-selling tactics include: